 I keep notes of my model building activities – for this blog and future ideas – and store these a folder with acetate sheets.
 It was while writing up the notes for the previous failed window making trials and placing it into this folder that I glanced at the acetate sheets…

 They are stiff enough to be cut easily and don’t flap around while being positioned and glued.

-And best of all, they’re cheap – a 10 pack set of A4 costs under £5 – which is enough for a huge number of windows.
+And best of all, pack set of A4 sheets is enough for a huge number of windows.

 I now use these – unless I’m working with a kit build model and somehow don’t screw up the painting – and haven’t looked back since with result that the windows in my workman’s hut look good as new.